Ketamine Assisted EMDR for Perinatal Trauma and Anxiety

 • Somatic grounding

-• Attachment-based support
+• Attachment focused support

 Session Structure & Investment